Aviation fuel: Jet fuel

 Jet fuel is a clear to straw-colored fuel, based on either an unleaded kerosene (Jet A-1), or a naphtha–kerosene blend (Jet B).
 Similar to diesel fuel, it can be used in either compression ignition engines or turbine engines.

-Jet-A powers modern commercial airliners and is a mix of extremely refined kerosene and burns at temperatures at or above 49 C. Kerosene-based fuel has a much higher flash point than gasoline-based fuel, meaning that it requires significantly higher temperature to ignite.
+Jet-A powers modern commercial airliners and is a mix of extremely refined kerosene which burns at temperatures at or above 49 C. Kerosene-based fuel has a much higher flash point than gasoline-based fuel, meaning that it requires significantly higher temperature to ignite.
 It is a high-quality fuel; if it fails the purity and other quality tests for use on jet aircraft, it is sold to ground-based users with less demanding requirements, such as railroads.

 Avgas

 Avgas (aviation gasoline), or aviation spirit, is used by small aircraft, light helicopters and vintage piston-engined aircraft.
 Its formulation is distinct from the conventional gasoline (UK: petrol) used in motor vehicles, which is commonly called mogas or autogas in aviation context.
-Although it comes in many different grades, its octane ratings are generally well higher than those of road motor gasoline.
+Although it comes in many different grades, its octane ratings are generally much higher than those of road motor gasoline.